jcmartinmu/jcmartinmu/README.md

 I’m currently working on two research projects:
   - Machine Learning methods applied to urban mobility.
-  - Spatio temporal modeling of Drinking Water violations.
+  - Spatio-temporal modeling of Drinking Water violations.

 However, I like to learn about everything! 🌱